 There was an infection control policy and procedures to keep patients safe.
 These included hand hygiene, health and safety, safe handling of instruments, managing waste products and decontamination guidance.
 The practice followed the guidance about decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05)'.
-One of the dental nurses was the nominated infection control lead who was responsible for ensuring infection prevention and control measures were followed.
+The lead dental nurse was the nominated infection control lead who was responsible for ensuring infection prevention and control measures were followed.